rksm/org-ai/README.md

 # org-ai

 Minor mode for Emacs org-mode that provides access to OpenAI API's.
 Inside an org-mode buffer you can use ChatGPT to generate text or DALL-E to generate images.
+Implemented in pure Emacs Lisp, no external dependencies required.

 Note: In order to use this you'll need an [OpenAI account](https://platform.openai.com/) and you need to get an API token.
 As far as I can tell, the current usage limits